-William D. Picking, PhD, Professor and Head
+William D. Picking, PhD-Professor and Head

 Microbiology/Cell and Molecular Biology.
-Microbiology is the study of bacteria, viruses and fungi and their many relationships to humans, animals and plants.
-Cell and molecular biology is the study of how cellular components interact to promote life processes.
+Microbiology is the study of bacteria, viruses, fungi and algae and their many relationships to humans, animals, plants and the environment.
+Cell and molecular biology is the study of how cellular components interact to promote life processes within prokaryotes and eukaryotes.
 Microbiologists apply their knowledge to public health and sanitation; food production and preservation, industrial fermentations which produce chemicals, drugs, antibiotics, alcoholic beverages and various food products; prevention and cure of diseases in plants, animals and humans; biodegradation of toxic chemicals and other materials present in the environment; insect pathology; and other activities which seek to control microbes, to enhance their useful activities and prevent the growth of those which are harmful.
 Microbiology is the basis for the exciting and expanding field of biotechnology which endeavors to utilize living organisms to solve important problems in medicine, agriculture, and environmental science.